drakkar-lig/walt-python-packages/client/walt/client/doc/md/troubleshooting.md

 it is recommended to test on a virtual node first, if possible (virtual nodes have a pc-x86-64 architecture, thus the image must be compatible with this architecture).

+For debugging early bootup problems on other architectures, you will need a serial connection.
+For raspberry boards, see [`walt help show rpi-serial`](rpi-serial.md).

 ## Reporting and asking for help